chenxiaolong/avbroot/README.md

         --boot-only
     ```

 2. Patch the boot image via the Magisk app.
 This **MUST** be done on the target device!
-The device ID will be incorrect if patched from Magisk on a different device.
+The partition name will be incorrect if patched from Magisk on a different device.

-3. Find the device ID from the patched boot image:
+    The Magisk app will include a line like the following in the output:

+    ```
+    - Pre-init storage partition device ID: <name>
+    ```

+    Alternatively, avbroot can print out what Magisk detected by running:

     ```bash
     python avbroot.py \